 Corporate Clinical Director | Prosthetist/Orthotist

 Christopher Berger, C.P.O. is our Corporate Clinical Director at ECOP.
-He has been employed in that capacity for over four years.
-He came to East Coast from Strong Hospital in Rochester, NY where he spent three years as a staff prosthetist and two as the senior certified orthotist/prosthetist.
+He came to ECOP from Strong Hospital in Rochester, NY where he spent three years as a staff prosthetist and two as the senior certified orthotist/prosthetist.
 During his tenure at the University of Rochester, Mr. Berger expanded upon his depth and breadth of orthotics and prosthetics; his clinical expertise is to include all aspects of the disciplines.

 Prior to his position in Rochester, Mr. Berger worked in private practice where he completed the residency program required to become an ABC certified practitioner, becoming a CPO.
 As part of his ongoing education, Mr. Berger worked at Shriner’s Hospital for Children in Minneapolis, Minnesota, where he was responsible for the orthotic and prosthetic care of children.
 In addition to an outstanding academic and clinical career, Mr. Berger has given lectures at Strong Hospital’s Rehab department, the Nazareth College School of Physical Therapy, the University Of Buffalo Department Of Orthopedics, as well as ECMC’s Outpatient and Inpatient Physical Therapy departments.
 Furthermore, Mr. Berger is a frequent guest speaker at the Department of Orthopedics at New York’s Columbia University.
 Mr. Berger has extensive experience in both upper and lower extremity prosthetic design, fitting and fabrication.
 His continuing education in those areas has been well documented.
 Recently he has done clinical work with the Utah arm for trans radial, trans humeral, shoulder disarticulation and four quarter shoulder amputations.
 He also has extensive clinical expertise in the fitting of microprocessor controlled systems for lower extremity amputees.
 He has experience with advanced technologies to include, computerized knee systems, and computerized ankle systems and myo-electric systems.
 Mr. Berger has also done extensive work with the orthotic patient population with a myriad of orthotic patients to include stroke, paralysis, orthopedic patients, scoliosis and all orthotic and prosthetic issues related to diabetes.